statsig-io/docs/docs/product-analytics/drilldown.md

 You can also define the window in which a user performed the event for inclusion, as well as filter to some property in order to be as granular as needed when defining the cohort.

-We are planning to ship support for saving cohorts for reuse in early 2024.
+You can also save cohorts to be able to easily reuse them.

 ## Exploring a Metric Drilldown Chart